50+ UK Business Insurance Statistics 2024

 What percentage of UK businesses have business insurance?

-As over 99% of private UK businesses fall into the SME category, this means more than four in 10 UK firms were operating without insurance.
-A survey by Allianz found that nearly half (47%) of uninsured businesses considered their company too small to warrant an insurance policy.
+Over 99% of private UK businesses fall into the SME category, which means more than five in 10 have stopped buying one type of insurance.
+A survey from Allianz found nearly half (47%) of uninsured businesses consider their company too small to warrant an insurance policy.

 Breakdown of the most common reasons uninsured businesses give for not having business insurance